 - Also check out our roundup of the best cloud hosting (opens in new tab)

 What is cloud hosting?

 In the traditional type of hosting, you have one or many clients utilizing the resources of a single server for powering their online projects.
-Here is the big difference between shared and cloud services.
+Here is the big difference between shared and cloud services (opens in new tab).

 Hosting your website on the cloud means that you have access to the resources of a worldwide network of interconnected servers.
 This includes everything, from disk space and bandwidth to CPU and RAM.
 The resources are available on-demand, allowing you to overcome sudden traffic spikes and other things that normally cause service interruptions.

 It's important to understand cloud services are not a separate type of hosting but more like an environment that any provider and client can utilize.
-Shared servers, VPS solutions, dedicated platforms - they can all be connected and operate on the cloud.
+Shared servers (opens in new tab), VPS solutions (opens in new tab), dedicated platforms (opens in new tab) - they can all be connected and operate on the cloud.

 Benefits of cloud hosting services

 The way cloud computing operates opens an ocean of opportunities for website owners.
 Here are a few:

 Scalable resources - one of the great advantages of the cloud is having all the needed server resources at any given time.
 Because you're not hosted on a single machine, you practically have no boundaries as to how much CPU power or operating memory you consume at any given time.
 The same goes when your traffic decreases - the resources are promptly adjusted to the lower consumption.